 The Manager considers the currency of the primary economic environment in which the Fund operates to be Canadian dollars as this is the currency which in their opinion most faithfully represents the economic effects of underlying transactions, events and conditions.
-The financial statements of the Fund are presented in Canadian dollars which is the Fund's presentation currency.
+The financial statements of the Fund are presented in Canadian dollars as the Fund's presentation currency.

 In classifying and measuring the financial instruments held by the Fund, the Manager has applied the fair value option for financial assets and liabilities under IAS 39, Financial Instruments: Recognition and Measurement.
+The fair value option was used as: (i) fair value is readily available via market quotation; (ii) it eliminates or significantly reduces an accounting mismatch; and (iii) financial instruments designated at FVTPL is part of an investment portfolio managed on a fair value basis.
 As a result, the Fund's equity investments have been designated at FVTPL at inception and the derivative investments have been classified as held for trading by nature and valued at FVTPL.

 The Fund may, from time to time, hold financial instruments that are not quoted in active markets.
 Fair values of such instruments are determined by using valuation models and techniques generally recognized as standard within the investment industry.
 These valuation methods use observable data as practicable as possible.
 Observable market data are readily available and supplied by independent sources actively involved in the relevant market.
 However, areas such as credit risk (both own and counterparty) and its correlations require the Manager to make estimates.
 Significant changes in assumptions about these factors could adversely affect the reported fair values of financial instruments.
-Please refer to Note 7 for a further analysis of risks associated with financial instruments.
+Please refer to Note 6 for a further analysis of risks associated with financial instruments.